MrDapperGent/cloudExplorer/README.md

 # Upgrading

 To upgrade, please use the updater located in the application.
 Everytime Cloud Explorer is ran, it will check for the latest version.
 To apply the update, click "Help -> Check for updates".
-Some upgrades may contain newer API's and will require that you manually download the entire release under "releases" in GitHub.
+Some upgrades may contain newer librarys and will require that you manually download the entire release under "releases" in GitHub.
+Starting with version 8, you will be able to upgrade to newer releases with library changes without manually downloading the newer release from this site.
+Upgrading from version 7 to 8 will require downloading the version 8 release.

 # How to migrate data between S3 accounts
 * Load the destination account and create or select a bucket to migrate to.